 Receive an Email from the State Website

-Within 3 business days, you’ll receive an email from the Ohio program from which you can begin your application.
-There is no certificate that is provided or needs to be uploaded.
+Within three business days, you’ll receive an email from the Ohio program from which you can begin your application.
+No certificate is provided or needs to be uploaded.

 Get approved for a Card with the State of Ohio

 You will receive your Ohio MMJ card via email as soon as you pay the state card fee.
 Please note that it is the state that will be emailing you, not Leafwell.

 Shocked how easy!
 Kind and understanding, definitely the best way to get your med card.